renpy/renpy/sphinx/source/config.rst

 .. var:: config.with_callback = None

-    If not None, this should be a function that is called when a with statement occurs.
+    If not None, this should be a function that is called when a :ref:`with statement <with-statement>` occurs.
 This function can be responsible for putting up transient things on the screen during the transition.
 The function is called with a single argument, which is the transition that is occurring.
 It is expected to return a transition, which may or may not be the transition supplied as its argument.